This post may contain affiliate links.

 - Form into burger sized patties.
 (Sometimes I freeze this for about 15 minutes or so to help them form better into burgers.)

-- You can also cook these in a frying pan over medium heat until browned on each side.
+- Stove top: You can also cook these in a frying pan in oil over medium heat 4-5 minutes until browned on each side.
+Grill over medium heat for about 4 minutes on each side.

 Notes